 - Press the buds down to decrease air pockets, in each jar place a piece of lemon zest and a ramp.
 Leave at least 1/2 inch to an inch of headspace in each jar.

-- When you’ve pressed the buds down, fill the jars with the vinegar brine, jostling them around with a toothpick to remove air pockets, then seal, refrigerate, and wait a couple months before enjoying.
+- When you've pressed the buds down, fill the jars with the boiling vinegar brine, jostling them around with a toothpick to remove air pockets, then turn the jars upside down and cool, which should seal them, or refrigerate, and wait at least a few weeks before enjoying.
+See note.